Chopsticks (hand game): Gameplay

+Due to the game's simple basic structure, there are many rule variations, as noted below.
+For example, in one variation a hand can only be knocked out by a sum of exactly five points; any points over five are "rolled over" as in modular arithmetic.
+For example, three points plus three becomes one point, and the tapped hand stays alive.
+In the "suicide" variation, a player may knock out their own hand by transferring all points from it, reducing it to zero.
+In other variations, and for multi-player or team play, more complex transfer and division moves are allowed.

 Abbreviation

-A chopsticks position can be easily abbreviated to a four-digit code [ABCD].
-A and B are the hands (in ascending order of fingers) of the player who is about to take their turn.
-C and D are the hands (in ascending order of fingers) of the player who is not about to take their turn.
-It is important to notate each player's hands in ascending order, so that a single distinct position isn't accidentally represented by two codes.
-For example, the code [1032] is not allowed, and should be notated [0123].
+Each position in a two-player game of Chopsticks can be encoded as a four-digit number, with each digit ranging from 0 to 4, representing the number of active fingers on each hand.
+This can be notated as [ABCD], where A and B are the hands of the player who is about to take their turn, and C and D are the hands of the player who is not about to take their turn.
+Each pair of hands is notated in ascending order, so every distinct position is represented by one and only one four-digit number.
+For example, the code 1023 is not allowed, and should be notated 0123.

-Therefore, the starting position is [1111].
-The next position must be [1211].
-The next position must be either [1212] or [1312].
-Treating each position as a 4-digit number, the smallest position is 0000, and the largest position is 4444.
+The starting position is 1111.
+Unless any special transfers are used, the next position must be 1211.
+The next position must be either 1212 or 1312.
+During the game, the smallest position is 0001, and the largest is 4434.

-This abbreviation formula expands easily to games with more players.
-A three-player game can be represented by six-digits (e.g. [111211]), where each pair of adjacent digits represents a single player, and each pair is ordered based on when players will take their turns.
+This abbreviation can be expanded to games with more players.
+A three-player game can be represented by six digits (e.g. [111211]), where each pair of adjacent digits represents a single player, and each pair is ordered based on when players will take their turns.
 The leftmost pair represents the hands of the player about to take his turn; the middle pair represents the player who will go next, and so on.
 The rightmost pair represents the player who must wait the longest before his turn (usually because he just went).